Tertiary education statistics

 Table 1 presents data on the number of students in each of four levels of tertiary education.
-Bachelor’s, Master’s and Doctoral levels of tertiary education are found in all EU Member States, while short-cycle tertiary education, which is typically practically-based and occupationally-specific to prepare students for the labour market, is not part of the education system in Bulgaria, Estonia, Greece, Lithuania, Romania and Finland, nor in Liechtenstein, the former Yugoslav Republic of Macedonia or Serbia.
-It is also quite uncommon in several others, for example the Czech Republic, Germany, Croatia, Poland or Portugal.
+Bachelor’s, master’s and doctoral levels of tertiary education are found in all EU Member States, while short-cycle tertiary education, which is typically vocationally-oriented (occupationally-specific) to prepare students for the labour market, is not part of the education system in Bulgaria, Estonia, Greece, Lithuania, Romania and Finland, nor in Liechtenstein, Montenegro, North Macedonia or Serbia.
+It is also quite uncommon in several others, for example Czechia, Germany, Croatia and Poland.

 Participation by level